Ann Arbor Head Gasket Service And Repair

 Mike Allen of “Popular Mechanics” outlined the recommended schedule for maintaining your cooling system.
 By following these recommendations, you can hope to avoid being stranded and extend the life of your vehicle.
 Start by taking the cap off of your radiator.
 Look at the color of the coolant.
 If the color something other than green, red, or orange, your coolant needs changing.
 A complete flush of the system is recommended very two years or 30,000 miles.
 The Ph balance of coolant should be 9.5.
 Left unattended, a blown head gasket can lead to having to replace the entire engine or having your car towed to the junk yard.

-As many of our customers know, we work on Subaru vehicles every day.
+As many of our customers know, Convenience Auto Service works on Subaru vehicles every day.
 These cars, in particular seem prone to head gasket issues in vehicles that have between 125,000 and 150,000 miles.
 We’ve literally done hundreds of these repairs for customers and know exactly what to do to get you back on the road for a long time, and at a price that is fair.
 When pricing a head gasket replacement, the actual repair can vary by as much as $750, depending on what ancillary parts are included as part of the repair.
 On a typical Subaru, we also recommend doing the timing belt, water pump, and all rotating parts on the front of the engine.
 We also machine the heads themselves as well as other preventative tasks.
 This might add a slight amount to the total bill, but in our experience, provides the best value for our customers.
 If you are planning to keep your car for a long time, it just makes sense to do these extra tasks.
 Be warry of someone that gives you a price that seems too good to be true!